SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 To do this, go back to the Renku platform, and from the project's landing page, first check in the **Files** tab that your changes to the ``Dockerfile`` are present.
 If not, you can force-refresh the page.
 Then, go to the **Notebook servers** tab.
-If you have any running notebooks, those will remain built with the older version(s) of the ``Dockerfile``.
+If you have any running notebooks, those will keep running the image which was built with the older version(s) of the ``Dockerfile``.
 You can **Start new server** and **Launch server** to start a notebook with the latest image.